sandialabs/seat-qgis-plugin/docs/src/seat_qgis_plugin/acoustics/05_risk_layer.rst

 Risk layer (Optional)
 --------------------------------

-The risk layer is a receptor file that serves as an additional input to each module.
+The risk layer is a receptor file that serves as an additional input to each module and designated which layers are sensitive and would be effected by the acoustics.
 It must be a numerically classified .tif format.
+It is the same as what is used in the shear stress and velocity modules.

 .. figure:: ../../media/risk_layer_gui_input.webp
    :scale: 100 %